anipingping/MechaCar_Statistical_Analysis/README.md

 LOT 3: Manufacturing Lot 3 has a small p-value of .04168, small enough that we CAN reject the null hypothesis at the 95 percent confidence interval.
 The Lot 3 sample mean IS statistically different than the population mean.
 This should concern MechaCar manufacturers.
 Something is happening in Lot 3.

 ![ttest_lot_3](https://user-images.githubusercontent.com/106618404/193153958-49dc27eb-2296-47e6-ab3e-ed86e12e46da.PNG)

+## Study Design: MechaCar vs Competition

+### Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+#### What metric or metrics are you going to test?
+With the cost of gasoline skyrocketing (it is close to $7 for a gallon of gas in Sonoma County, California), an obvious and relevant exercise is to compare the mpg of the MechaCar against its competitors.

+#### What is the null hypothesis or alternative hypothesis?
+The null hypothesis is probably as follows: there is no statistical difference between the average miles per gallon of the MechaCar and the average miles per gallon of MechaCar's 3 closest competitors by market share.

+#### What statistical test would you use to test the hypothesis?
+And why?
+I would compare the mean miles per gallon of the MechaCar from all manufacturing lots with the mean miles per gallon of MechaCar's 3 closest competitors.

+#### What data is needed to run the statistical test?
+We have most of the data already.
+We have mpg from the mechacar dataframe.
+We simply need the mpg from the 3 nearest competitors -- whether that is Toyota, Nissan, Honda, Ford, GM, or whatnot is to be determined -- but the comparision would be fairly straightforward and, potentially, very powerful for MechaCar's marketing efforts.